-Flower dissections are a wonderful hands-on way to learn about pollination and seed formation.
+Flower explorations are wonderful hands-on ways to learn about pollination and seed formation.
 Even if your kids did not plant the seed that grew the plant you are observing, they can still learn about its life cycle.

-The flower that I dissected was not fully dried.
+The flower that I pulled apart was not fully dried.
 Inside, the seeds were still forming.
 This stage in the process is still fascinating for kids to observe.
 Provide them with some fully mature sunflower seeds to show them what the final result would look like.

 You can even discuss the roots if you are able to pull an actual sunflower plant out of the ground.
 A great way to do this activity is to plant sunflower seeds and observe the growth through the entire life cycle.
 Of course that is not always an option and is not 100% necessary!